UoaWDCC/uabc-web/README.md

 ## About ⚡

 **2025:** We are focused on creating a functional website for the University of Auckland Badminton Club.
-The functional website will comprises a membership process (sign-up, sign-in, sign-out), membership management system, court booking process and more.
+The functional website will comprise a membership process (sign-up, sign-in, sign-out), membership management system, court booking process and more.
 The website will be built to be user-friendly and aesthetic, alongside having an effective and efficient back-end to satisfy the clients.

 ## Setting up the project 💻